BrutalChopp/HRbook/README.md

 - `main.py` – bot startup script.
 - `handlers/` – handlers for user and admin actions.
 - `data/` – JSON files with users and books.
-- `config.py` – configuration with bot token and admin IDs.
+- `config.py` – configuration with bot token and admin ID list.
 - `utils.py` – utility functions for data access and checks.